 The Yeo Hiap Seng Limited Share Incentive Plan (the "Plan") was approved and adopted by the members of the Company at an Annual General Meeting held on 29 April 2021.
 The Remuneration Committee has been designated as the committee ("Committee") responsible for the administration of the Plan.
-The Committee comprises Ms. Luo Dan, Mr. Sitoh Yih Pin and Ms. Goi Lang Ling Laureen.
+The Committee comprises Ms Luo Dan, Mr Sitoh Yih Pin and Ms Goi Lang Ling Laureen.

 The Plan is an omnibus share incentive scheme which amalgamates a share option plan component and a performance share plan component.
-Participants will be selected at the sole discretion of the Committee from eligible categories of persons comprising (i) Group employees who hold such rank as may be designated by the Committee from time to time, (ii) non-executive directors who, in the opinion of the Committee, have contributed or will contribute to the success of the Group; and (iii) associated company employees who hold such rank as may be designated by the Committee from time to time and who, in the opinion of the Committee, have contributed or will contribute to the success of the Group; and (iii) associated company employees who hold such rank as may be designated by the Committee from time to time and who, in the opinion of the Committee, have contributed or will contribute to the success of the Group.
+Participants will be selected at the sole discretion of the Committee from eligible categories of persons comprising (i) Group employees who hold such rank as may be designated by the Committee from time to time, (ii) Non-Executive directors who, in the opinion of the Committee, have contributed or will contribute to the success of the Group; and (iii) associated company employees who hold such rank as may be designated by the Committee from time to time and who, in the opinion of the Committee, have contributed or will contribute to the success of the Group.
 Persons who are the Company's controlling shareholders or their associates (as those terms are defined in the Listing Manual of the Singapore Exchange Securities Trading Limited) will not be eligible to participate in the Plan.
 The aggregate number of new shares which may be issued pursuant to options and/or awards granted under the Plan on any date, when added to the number of new shares issued and issuable in respect of all options and awards granted under the Plan, shall not exceed 10% of the total number of issued shares (excluding treasury shares and subsidiary holdings) on the day preceding that date.
 Unless earlier terminated or extended with the approval of the shareholders of the Company, the Plan will continue in force, at the discretion of the Committee, for a maximum period of 10 years commencing on the date of its adoption.